liubivi/Sound_Splitter/README.md

 Requirements

 Windows 10 (tested) or possible other Windows versions.
-FFMPEG application must be installed before using Sound Splitter.
+FFMPEG application must be installed and included in the Windows PATH environmental variable before using Sound Splitter.
+Check the Sound Splitter tutorial on how to do it.

 FFMPEG is available at the official website https://ffmpeg.org.
 Windows version is available at https://ffmpeg.org/download.html#build-windows.